FC Gorki

-FC Gorki is a Belarusian football club based in Gorki, Mogilev Oblast.
+FC Gorki or FK Horki (Belarusian and Russian: ФК Горкі) is a Belarusian football club based in Horki (Gorki), Mogilev (Mahilyow) Oblast.

 History

 FC Gorki played in the Belarusian Second League for three seasons (from 2004 till 2006).
 Before and after this period, they have been playing in the Mogilev Oblast league.

 The club won the Mogilev Oblast league three times (2012, 2013, 2015) and qualified several times for the early stages of the Belarusian Cup in recent seasons.